I am, of course, talking about the "Perfect Storm" Bubble.

 It's a storm!
 And it's perfect!
 And, it's a storm!

 The "perfect storm" bromide insinuates that the victims are blameless.
 Reality suggests that such thinking will relieve your conscience but do nothing to refill your wallet.
 Nor will it help you avoid the next "perfect storm" that isn't.
 The failures and maimings of American Home Mortgage, New Century, NovaStar, Accredited Home Lenders, WCI, and a host of other lenders and builders was caused by the "perfect storm" of idiotic lending standards -- nothing more.
 Same goes for the problems faced by the big banks like UBS

 Storms as far as the eye can see

 Killinger isn't the only person pointing to a perfect storm, and housing isn't the only place that is being lauded for its perfection.
-Last year, when I took a quick perusal of the headlines from the past few days shows perfect storms in:
+Last year, when I took a quick perusal of the headlines, I found perfect storms in:

 The Alberta pork industry: Its very existence is threatened.
 By a perfect storm.
 Moving on.